ddella/Docker-OpenSSL/README.md

 docker import -c 'ENTRYPOINT ["/entrypoint.sh"]' openssl.tar openssl:3.17.0
 ```
 ### Cleanup
-Exit the running container and delete the temporary image:
+Exit the running container and delete the temporary image.

-Don't forget to delete the
+Use this command to delete image:
 ```shell
 docker rmi tempo:3.17.0
 ```

->The Dokcer image `openssl:3.17.0` is ~16Mb
+>The final Docker image `openssl:3.17.0` is ~16Mb
 ## 5. Run the container
 Use this command to start the container in detach mode:
 ```shell